emberstack/kubernetes-reflector/README.md

 ### 1. Annotate the source secret or configmap

   - Add `reflector.v1.k8s.emberstack.com/reflection-allowed: "true"` to the resource annotations to permit reflection to mirrors.
   - Add `reflector.v1.k8s.emberstack.com/reflection-allowed-namespaces: "<list>"` to the resource annotations to permit reflection from only the list of comma separated namespaces or regular expressions.
-If this annotation is omitted, all   namespaces are allowed.
+If this annotation is omitted or is empty, all namespaces are allowed.

+  #### Automatic mirror creation:
+  Reflector can create mirrors with the same name in other namespaces automatically.
+The following annotations control if and how the mirrors are created:
+  - Add `reflector.v1.k8s.emberstack.com/reflection-auto-enabled: "true"` to the resource annotations to automatically create mirrors in other namespaces.
+Note: Requires `reflector.v1.k8s.emberstack.com/reflection-allowed` to be `true` since mirrors need to able to reflect the source.
+  - Add `reflector.v1.k8s.emberstack.com/reflection-auto-namespaces: "<list>"` to the resource annotations specify in which namespaces to automatically create mirrors.
+If this annotation is omitted or is empty, all namespaces are allowed.
+Note: Namespaces in this list will also be checked by `reflector.v1.k8s.emberstack.com/reflection-allowed-namespaces` since mirrors need to be in namespaces from where reflection is permitted.

+  > Important: If the `source` is deleted, automatic mirrors are deleted.
+Also if either reflection or automirroring is turned off or the automatic mirror's namespace is no longer a valid match for the allowed namespaces, the automatic mirror is deleted.

+  > Important: Reflector will skip any conflicting resource when creating auto-mirrors.
+If there is already a resource with the source's name in a namespace where an automatic mirror is to be created, that namespace is skipped and logged as a warning.

   Example source secret:
    ```yaml